Skip to main content

 Multiple Myeloma Stages

-After someone is diagnosed with cancer, doctors will try to figure out if it has spread, and if so, how far.
+After someone is diagnosed with multiple myeloma, doctors will try to figure out how advanced it is.
 This process is called staging.
-The stage of a cancer describes how much cancer is in the body.
-It helps determine how serious the cancer is and how best to treat it.
-Doctors also use a cancer's stage when talking about survival statistics.
+The stage helps doctors describe how much cancer is in the body.
+It helps determine how serious the myeloma is and how best to treat it.
+Doctors also use the stage when talking about survival statistics.

 The Revised International Staging System

-Multiple myeloma is staged using the Revised International Staging System (RISS) based on 4 factors:
+Multiple myeloma is staged using the Revised International Staging System (RISS), which is based on 4 factors:

 • The amount of albumin in the blood